 The two plans offered by Red Energy to South Australians are the Living Energy Saver and No Exit Fee Saver.
 The first plan is a variable rate, fixed term plan similar to what it offers in other states, while the No Exit Fee Saver is designed to maximise flexibility with the trade-off of a lower discount.

 - Living Energy Saver: This is a two-year benefit fixed term plan with variable pricing.
-When you pay your bill on time, you receive a 10% discount on the entire value of your bill.
+When you pay your bills on time, you will receive a 10% discount on the entire value of your bill.

-- No Exit Fee Saver: This variable rate plan again applies a pay on time discount on your entire bill, but this time for only 3%.
-It is designed to be the most flexible option for customers with no contract terms or exit fees.
+- No Exit Fee Saver: This variable rate plan again applies a pay-on-time discount on your entire bill, but this time for only 3%.
+It is designed to be a flexible option for customers, with no contract term or exit fees.

-To work out who might be the cheaper retailer, we have compared the prices listed for both Origin and Red Energy electricity plans.
-This is again the Living Energy Saver for Red Energy (10%) and the Origin Maximiser for Origin (18%).
-While Origin has the superior discount, remember that only applies to usage rates, while Red Energy’s applies to the entire bill.
+To find out which retailer is cheapest in South Australia, let’s compare their highest discounted offers.
+These are the Living Energy Saver from Red Energy (10%) and the Origin Maximiser from Origin (16%).
+While Origin has the superior discount, remember this only applies to usage rates, while Red Energy’s applies to the entire bill.
+So, who works out cheapest?

 How to find the best deal